liangzheng816/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 2. At the bottom of the pane, select **Contact Support**, and then select **New Service Request**.
 3. Leave the **Description** blank.
 4. Fill out the remaining info, and select **Contact me**.
-5. After the ticket's created, provide the support agent with the following information:
+5. After ticket creation, provide the support agent with the following information:
     - Estimated size of your migration.
     - An estimate of when you want to start and complete your migration.
     - Where you're migrating your content from, such as SharePoint Server, Box, Google Workspace Drive, File shares, and so on.